DBChoco/Muezzin/README.md

   <img src="screenshots/settingsDark.png" alt="screenshot1" width="70%">
 </div>

-The app also contains a Qur'an reader that is able to translations and transliterations.
+The app also contains a Qur'an reader that is able to show translations and transliterations.
 It supports many languages and you can expect many improvements  in the future inshaAllah.

 <div align="center">